 David Cutting aka "Dust"

 VICE: How long have you been performing?

 Dust: I started drag last June, in 2016.
 I shaved my face and let other people paint me—I was very baby-faced.
 I did the full "woman illusion thing" and it was OK, I liked it, but I really missed my beard.
-I've had a beard in one form or another for a good ten years.
-Then at Pride last year, I said to my drag mom, "I don't know if I want to do this anymore.
+I've had a beard in one form or another for a good 10 years.
+Then at Pride last year I said to my drag mom, "I don't know if I want to do this anymore.
 I'm done with drag."
 And she was like, "That's OK, you don't have to."
 But then I had an accident shortly after Pride.
-I hit my head and I thought about things a lot, and during this time, my friend Aaron offered to come over to my house while I was recovering and teach me how to use makeup.
-From then on, I was able to paint myself and it was a whole different story.
+I hit my head and I thought about things a lot, and during this time my friend Aaron offered to come over to my house while I was recovering and teach me make-up.
+From then on I was able to paint myself and it was a whole different story.

 Does having a beard as a drag queen feel political to you at all?

 One hundred percent.
 You get chosen less for things.
 You get looked at less seriously.
 It's interesting to be rejected, simply for being who you are, within a setting that claims to have no rules.
 But the rejection has also helped me create my brand—Dust Cwaine as this unapologetic bitch.
 Drag is supposed to be an open forum for gender performance, I feel, but what I came up against initially was a barrage of rules: wear heels, cinch your waist, and I was like, OK, well if you don't want to book me because of what I am, then that is both narrow-minded and fine with me.
 I'll create my own opportunities, and they'll be better than the ones you have for me.